-5. Learning Resources - Criterion for Evaluation 5.1 The program regularly evaluates its equipment and facilities, encouraging necessary improvements within the context of overall institutional resources.
+5. Learning Resources - Criteria for Evaluation 5.1 The program regularly evaluates its equipment and facilities, encouraging necessary improvements within the context of overall institutional resources.
 5.2 The program has access to learning and information resources that are appropriate to support teaching and learning.
-5.3 The program provides adequate materials and support staff to encourage research and publication.